ok-ryoko/multiring.zig/README.md

       src="./docs/img/multiring-traversal-github-light.gif"
       title="multiring traversal loop"
-      alt="Loop of the counter-clockwise traversal of a multiring comprising 18 data nodes arranged in 5 rings at 3 levels" height="320"
+      alt="Loop of the counter-clockwise traversal of a multiring comprising 18 data nodes arranged in 5 rings at 3 levels" width="480"
     >
   </picture>
 </p>

-The counter-clockwise orientation of traversal is arbitrary—we obtain it by having the normal to the plane of each ring point up and applying the [right-hand rule].
+The counter-clockwise orientation of traversal in the animation above is arbitrary—we obtain it by having the normal to the plane of each ring point up and applying the [right-hand rule].
 We chose a 3D representation to better visualize the depth of the traversal.

+## Properties of this module

+- Rich linked list-like interface
+- Recursion used sparingly
+- No arrays or memory management
+- No dependence on the Zig standard library

 ## Importing multiring.zig

+### Include the source code in your project

-Begin by placing the *multiring.zig* file into your Zig project.
-You may achieve this using [`git submodule`][submodules], e.g.,
+Begin by including the *multiring.zig* file in your Zig project.
+You may achieve this using [`git submodule`][Git submodules], e.g.,

 ```console
 mkdir deps
 git submodule add https://github.com/ok-ryoko/multiring.zig deps/multiring.zig
 ```

-Alternatively, you may clone the repository elsewhere and use a tool of your choice, e.g., [rsync], to copy the *multiring.zig* file directly to your project.
-This strategy is more space-efficient but requires you to manage updates to multiring.zig manually.
+However, this repository contains images, animations and developer documentation adding up to around 1 MB.
+You may want to avoid including all this content in a Git submodule given that the source code adds up to less than 100 kB.

+A space-conscious alternative is to clone this repository elsewhere and leverage an utility such as [rsync] to mirror only the *multiring.zig* file to your project’s repository.
+You’ll want to schedule this operation to take place each time you integrate new upstream changes into *multiring.zig*.

+### Update your build file

-In your *build.zig* file, add the following line (assuming you’re building an executable):
+Add the following line to your *build.zig* file at an appropriate location:

 ```zig
 exe.addPackagePath("multiring", "path/to/multiring.zig");